What is a Twitter campaign?

 Viral marketing uses social media to help spread a message far and wide to as many people as possible.
 Of course, because of this immense reach, going viral is a key goal for any social media manager.
 Oftentimes, an ad goes viral organically.
 Something triggers a response in the audience, whether that be clever writing, humor, or a heartfelt message, and they share with their friends and followers who share with their friends and followers and before you know, the piece is viral.
 When aiming for creating a viral Twitter campaign, your goal is to have your audience spreading the message.
 Twitter, of course, makes it easy for you because it’s a platform made for precisely that: sharing interesting content.
 And Twitter likes are a huge part of it.

 Reaching millions of people all around the globe might have seemed impossible 50 years ago (like Bitcoin seemed unreal).
 But many things seemed impossible before a revolutionary idea came around.
 Now, with the rise of social media in our lives, especially Twitter, it’s easy for a marketer in the Czech Republic to reach an audience in Alaska—within moments even.

 One way to get your word out is to, of course, promote your hashtag.
 However, that can take time and resources away from you.
-It’s not ideal and it’s certainly not organic.The key to a great viral Twitter campaign (just as it was for legendary ads of the magazine years) is content, content, content.
+It’s not ideal and it’s certainly not organic.The key to a great viral Twitter campaign (just as it was for legendary ads of the magazine years) is content, content, content (get active and schedule lots of tweets).
 You need to be clever, funny, thoughtful, memorable, and, most importantly, relevant!
 Your followers are much more likely to share what you’ve taken so much time to put together if something within that piece resonates with them, taps into an emotion.